shutter-network/shutter-keyper-deployment/scripts/external-keypers-dkg-injection-guide.md

 # External Keypers: How to use DKG injection script

-This guide describes the process for external keypers to use DKG injection script in the **shutter-api-1002** deployment, using the same signing keys as the initial keypers deployment.
+This guide describes the process for how external keypers can use DKG injection script in the **shutter-api-1002** deployment.

+## Purpose

+To restore key material generated during previous deployment, necessary to fulfill pending decryption tasks.

 ---

+**Initial Keypers**: Keypers who were active during **eon 11**.
+Timestamp range: Mar-24-2025 01:03:45 PM UTC (1742821425) - Dec-01-2025 11:25:35 AM UTC (1764588335).

+---

 ## Prerequisites

-- Access to the **shutter-api-1002** deployment environment
+- Fully synced keyper running the shutter-api-1002 deployment version
 - The same signing keys used for initial keypers deployment
 - Backup from the initial keypers
-- The DKG injection script (`inject_dkg_result.sh`)

 ---